-What is Dental Caries?
+What are Dental Caries?
 Dental Caries Treatment Options

 Dental caries, also known as tooth decay or cavities, is one of the most preventable but persistent dental diseases, often necessitating emergency dental services.
 Dental caries are permanently damaged areas on the hard surface of your tooth (enamel) that lead to tiny holes.
 When you eat certain food items, the bacteria in your mouth break them down and release harmful acids that lead to cavities on your tooth’s surface.
 That’s how you get dental caries.
 Even though dental caries can happen to anyone, they’re most common amongst children because of poor oral hygiene and their affinity to sweets and candies, both of which increase the incidence of bacterial infections.

 Generally, dental decay and caries can be found on two parts of the tooth’s structure — occlusal caries and interproximal caries.
 Occlusal caries occurs on the uppermost parts of the tooth, where food particles affect your tooth’s structure.
 Interproximal caries are the cavities between the teeth.
 Bacteria can accumulate on any of these parts of the tooth’s surface, leading to dental caries and cavities.
 Suppose you’re not through with your oral hygiene habits, such as brushing and flossing.
 In that case, the bacteria will accumulate and digest the sugars and foods leftover on your teeth, breaking them down into acids that demineralize the tooth’s enamel, forming small holes.
 As the enamel continues disintegrating, your tooth loses the ability to reinforce the tooth’s calcium and phosphate through saliva.
 Furthermore, the bacterial decay’s acidic remains enter the tooth’s structure, rotting it from the inside.